Negative Result

 Can results be wrong?

-While STD tests are highly accurate, no test is 100% perfect.
+While Drug tests are highly accurate, no test is 100% perfect.
 False positives and false negatives can occur, though they're rare.
-If you have symptoms but test negative, or if you have concerns about a positive result, consult a healthcare provider.
+If you have effects but test negative, or if you have concerns about a positive result, consult a healthcare provider.

 How will I receive my results?